Toyota RAV4 Tire Guide By Cole Mitchell March 27, 2026 9 min read

 essential tire maintenance tips

-• Check tire pressure every two weeks, aiming for 30-35 PSI.
+• Check tire pressure every two weeks and before long trips.

 What Tire Services Can You Find Near You?